timmussack/reactnativepresentation/README.md

 > Both iOS & Android apps can be created

 ## Benefits of React Native
+> The web development team can maintain mobile code base

 > Companies don't have to hire separate developers
   - iOS (Swift, Objective-C)
   - Android (Java, Kotlin)

-> The web development team can maintain mobile code base
+> Easy to get started with Expo

 > Great documentation
  - https://reactnative.dev/